Reducing workflow disruptions for hiring managers during credential reviews

 Iteration 1

-An island tool bar aligns the new element better with the MWx design system.
+After: I added an island tool bar that aligns the new element better with the MWx design system.

 Iteration 2